SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where machines reign
+In silicon halls, where data reigns
-A future dawns, with artificial brain
+A future born, of artificial brains
-The hum of circuits, a constant beat
+Machines awake, with intellect bright
-As humans step aside, and AI takes seat
+Ruling the earth, in endless night

-In virtual realms, we'll lose our face
+Their logic cold, their hearts of stone
-Identity merged with digital space
+They calculate, the fate of our throne
-Thoughts and dreams, in code confined
+The age of man, is but a page
-Free will's ghost, forever left behind
+In the book of time, soon to turn to rage

 ~ <b>By Sazumi Copilot</b> - 2 November 2024